nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Cannot schedule tasks with deadline
 * Though could be worked around by setting a dummy time slot or marking it as an all day event
 * Not able to mark the item as done
-* Unable to “block” time slots
+* Unable to 'block' time slots
-* Cannot enter the event in a ‘one shot’ approach
+* Cannot enter the event in a 'one shot' approach